 During weight loss, the goal is to reduce body fat and maintain/ increase muscle mass.
-Therefore, scales will not provide a clear picture of what is happening.
-It does not tell you how much of your weight is fat and how much muscle.
-Furthermore, your daily water levels vary, which can further confuse what is really going on.
+Therefore, scales don’t provide a clear picture of what is happening.
+They don’t tell you how much of your weight is fat and how much muscle.
+Also, your daily water levels vary, which can further confuse what is really going on.

 The only way to get a clear picture during a weight loss program is to measure body fat composition, i.e. body fat and lean body mass.
 It is easy for people to mistake activity for achievement.
 Simply because you are in the gym and dieting does not mean that you are losing body fat, you need to be certain that during your weight loss program you are experiencing fat loss and not muscle loss!

 It could be the case that looking at yourself in the mirror may be enough for you to monitor your progress, as after all that is what determines whether you are happy with your physique.
 However, many of us have some degree of distorted body image and need to be careful that we are not aiming for a physique that we cannot attain and thereby placing our health in danger.
 Hence, an objective, scientific and accurate method of measuring ones progress is best.